astropy/specutils/docs/spectrum1d.rst

 ========================

-As described in more detail in :doc:`types_of_spectra`, the core data class in specutils for a single spectrum is `~specutils.Spectrum1D`.
+As described in more detail in :doc:`types_of_spectra`, the core data class in specutils for a single spectrum is :class:`~specutils.Spectrum1D`.
 This object can represent either one or many spectra, all with the same ``spectral_axis``.
 This section describes some of the basic features of this class.

 Basic Spectrum Creation
 -----------------------

-The simplest way to create a `~specutils.Spectrum1D` is to create it explicitly from arrays or `~astropy.units.Quantity` objects:
+The simplest way to create a :class:`~specutils.Spectrum1D` is to create it explicitly from arrays or :class:`~astropy.units.Quantity` objects:

 .. plot::
     :include-source: